-- Commencement 1 December 2020 - Term The agreement has no fixed term and may be terminated by either the Company or Ms Fanning with 2 months' notice or without notice by the Company in the event of a material breach or misconduct by Ms Fanning. - Details: Ms Fanning's remuneration includes a TFR of \$260,000, including a base salary and superannuation.
+Commencement 1 December 2020

+Term The agreement has no fixed term and may be terminated by either the Company or Ms Fanning with 2

+Fanning.

+Details: Ms Fanning's remuneration includes a TFR of \$261,187, including a base salary and superannuation.

 Certain benefits such as car parking, mobile phone expenses and use of laptop are also provided.
 Her remuneration also comprises additional STI of up to 20% of her TFR.
 Entitlement to LTI is at the discretion of the Board.
-Ms Fanning is responsible for the accounting, finance and governance functions of the Company and its associated companies.
-Ms Fanning reports to the Chief Executive Officer. - Tracey Campion Chief Financial Officer
+During the year, 126,953 share rights were issued to Ms Fanning.
+Ms Fanning is responsible for the accounting and finance functions of the Company and its associated companies.
+Ms Fanning reports to the Chief Executive Officer.